bcgov/vue3-scaffold/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the BCBox project.
+This document outlines security procedures and general policies for the Vue 3 Scaffold project.

 - [Supported Versions](#supported-versions)